Home

 More exchanges around the world are starting to offer CFD trading.
 Trading through an exchange offers transparency and you receive market prices.

-If the position you have taken is losing money, and you have breached your margin, the CFD provider will require you to either pay up to keep the trade going , or to close the trade.
+If the position you have taken is losing money, and you have breached your margin, the contracts for difference provider will require you to either pay up to keep the trade going, or to close the trade.

 If you do nothing, they will close it for you.
 Isn't that nice?

-Big losses can occur if the share price drops suddenly and the market "gaps"; that is, the price moves from a higher price to a lower price without trading in between.
+Big losses can occur if the share price drops suddenly and the market 'gaps'.
+That is, the price moves from a higher price to a lower price without trading at prices in between.

 In these circumstances having a stop-loss in place, that is, paying for the broker to automatically close the trade at a particular price below what you entered at, won't work.